 Women who are unable to carry a child

 Parents who have genetic defects or health conditions that they do not want to pass onto the unborn child

 Same-sex couples who want to have genetic links to their child

-Surrogate mothers would, ideally, already have a family of their own and the support of her partner.
+A surrogate mother would, ideally, already have a family of her own and the support of her partner.